 Take advantage of special discounts: Save on select programs and purchases in the Portage Cache Gift Store.

 Share the Vision: Your membership contribution supports the Lewis and Clark Interpretive Center , its programs, and outstanding exhibitions.
+Simply call 406-452-5661 and we can process your order over the phone.

 As a Friend of the Center, you will receive....